s00500/ESPUI/README.md

 Dynamic update of styles is supported.
 When either of the above functions are called, the control is updated live.
 This could be used to refect a warning state by changing the color of a button, or for similar effects.

+You can also add custom CSS classes to the panel of a control using `setPanelClass`.
+This allows you to apply predefined CSS classes to your controls.

 For example, this code will set a control's panel to a random background color: